elucian/bee/syntax/overview.md

 Bee define A := ASCII character as native type.

 ```
-new a,b εA; --ASCII character
+new a,b ε A; --ASCII character
-new x,y εB; --Binary number
+new x,y ε B; --Binary number

-let a := '0';    -- representation of 0
+let a := `0`;    -- representation of 0
 let x := a -> B; -- convert to 30
 let y := 30;     -- ASCII code for '0'
 let b := y -> A; -- convert to '0'
 ```
 ## Type checking

-We can use variable type to verify expressions.
+We can use variable type to validate expression type.

 ```
 new a := 0;    --integer variable